-Title Content VAXmate Services for MS- DOS Administration Guide Provides information about installing the VAXmate server software on a dedicated VAXmate workstation, as well as informa- tion about using the VAXmate server com- mands and configuring the system Network Troubleshooting Guide Provides information about how to find and correct problems with ThinWire Ethernet network components and installation proce- dures, as well as the DECnet/PCSA network In addition, some books in the client documentation kits are useful to the system administrator.
+Title Content VAXmate Services for MS-DOS Administration Guide Provides information about installing the VAXmate server software on a dedicated VAXmate workstation, as well as information about using the VAXmate server commands and configuring the system Network Troubleshooting Guide Provides information about how to find and correct problems with ThinWire Ethernet network components and installation procedures, as well as the DECnet/PCSA network

+In addition, some books in the client documentation kits are useful to the system administrator.
 These include:

-• Client installation guides Intended for the system adminis- trator.
-Provide information on in- stalling the VAXmate and PC client. • Using Networks from Your Workstation Provides information about using the network. • DECnet-DOS Network Management Guide Provides information about manag- ing the DECnet network.
+Client installation guides Intended for the system administrator.
+Provide information on installing the VAXmate and PC client.
+Also provide information for the workstation user on getting started using the client.
+Using Networks from Your Workstation Provides information about using the network.
+DECnet-DOS Network Management Guide Provides information about managing the DECnet network.